superfunteam/spotify-xm/README.md

 # Spotify XM - Music Player

 A modern web-based music player that mimics XM radio functionality using the Spotify Web API and Web Playback SDK.
-The app plays random songs from your liked tracks, simulating the radio experience.
+The app plays random songs from your liked tracks or curated playlists, simulating the radio experience.

 ## Features

-- 🎵 **Radio-style playback** - Plays random songs from your liked tracks
+- 🎵 **Radio-style playback** - Plays random songs from your liked tracks or playlists
-- 📻 **Station selection** - Browse through different stations (currently only "Liked Songs" is active)
+- 📻 **Station selection** - Browse through different stations (Liked Songs, 90s, and more coming soon)
 - ⏭️ **Skip functionality** - Click the now playing area to skip to a random position in a random song
 - 🎮 **Bluetooth controls** - Full support for media controls from Bluetooth devices, headphones, and car systems
 - 🔄 **Auto-play next track** - Automatically plays the next random song when a track ends
 - 🔐 **Secure authentication** - OAuth 2.0 flow with token refresh support
 - 📱 **Responsive design** - Works on desktop and mobile devices
+- 🎯 **Playlist-based stations** - Support for Spotify playlist integration

 ## Tech Stack